Lamb shift in muonic helium ion: Recoil corrections, muon self-energy and vacuum polarization effects

 \section{Recoil corrections, muon self-energy and vacuum polarization effects}

-The investigation of the different order corrections to the Lamb shift of electronic hydrogen $(2P-2S)$ was performed during many years.
-Modern analysis of the advances in the solution of this problem is presented in review articles \cite{EGS,SGK}.
+The investigation of the different order corrections to the Lamb shift $(2P-2S)$ of electronic hydrogen has been performed for many years.
+Modern analysis of the advances in the solution of this problem is presented in a review articles \cite{EGS,SGK}.
 The most part of the results was obtained in the analytical form, so they can be used directly in the muonic helium ion.
 In this section we analyse different contributions up to the sixth order over $\alpha$ in the energy spectrum $(\mu~^4_2He)^+$ and derive their numerical values in the Lamb shift $(2P-2S)$.

-The recoil correction of order $(Z\alpha)^4$ in the Lamb shift appears in the matrix element of the Breit potential with the functions (2) \cite{SY,EGS}:
+The recoil correction of order $(Z\alpha)^4$ in the Lamb shift appears in the matrix element of the Breit potential with the functions (2) \cite{SY,EGS,PK}:

 The recoil correction of the fifth order over $(Z\alpha)$ is determined by the relation \cite{SY,EGS}:

 where $\ln k_0(n,l)$ is the Bethe logarithm: